Restrictions on working hours and overtime work, etc.

 If the parties agree, the working hours above may be extended up to 12 hours per week (Article 53 (1) of the Labor Standards Act).

-※ Special cases of extended hours
+※ Special cases of extended working hours

 Where an employer has agreed in writing with the representative of employees on any of the following business services, he/she may have the employees work overtime for more than 12 hours a week (Article 59 (1) of the Labor Standards Act).